 Architect: job description

-Architects design new buildings and suggest alterations to existing buildings.
+Architects design new buildings and suggest alterations to existing ones.

 Architects create designs for new construction projects, alterations and redevelopments.
 They use their specialist construction knowledge and high-level drawing skills to design buildings that are functional, safe, sustainable and aesthetically pleasing.

-Architects stay involved throughout the construction process, adapting their plans according to budget constraints, environmental factors or client needs.
-As such, they operate as part of an overall project design team, working closely with a range of construction professionals from quantity surveyors to building services engineers.
+Architects stay involved throughout the construction process, adapting their plans according to budget constraints, environmental factors and client needs.
+That means they’re part of an overall project design team, working closely with a range of construction professionals from quantity surveyors to building services engineers.

 Typical work activities include: